Problem guide

 Fit check

-Paceora helps when...
+Paceora is a fit when...

 • You mostly walk while working at a Mac.